cilang/acu/docs/introduction.md

 ## What It Actually Does

-For me, ACU Protocol solves practical problems:
+For me, ACU solves practical problems:

 1. **Session Continuity**: I can summarize conversations and recreate context later
 2. **Cross-AI Compatibility**: Works across different AI systems without re-explaining